IslamNwishy/webm_converter/README.md

 options:
-  -h, --help       show this help message and exit --input INPUT    The root input directory for gifs to be converted --output OUTPUT  The root output directory for webm videos to be saved --rem            delete converted gifs
+  -h, --help       show this help message and exit --input INPUT    The root input directory for gifs to be converted (defaults to 'skins') --output OUTPUT  The root output directory for webm videos to be saved (defaults to 'webm') --rem            delete converted gifs (considered False if not given)
 ```